PacLII Home | Databases | WorldLII | Search | Feedback

 The Court has noted the submission by the Prosecution and the Defence on the issue.
 The Court notes that the Defence is still continuing with the cross-examination and has not concluded the cross examination of the witness whose initial caution interview statement had not been disclosed.

 In this case the Court finds that the Prosecution did not knowingly withheld disclosures evidence from the Defence.
 The current Prosecutor did not know that the disclosures in question were not served on the defence.
 While the Court notes that it is in the interests of justice that all material documents are made available to an accused to ensure a fair trial is held.
-The primary principle is that the accused must have the disclosures;to p>to prepare a defence.
+The primary principle is that the accused must have the disclosures to prepare a defence.
 The hearing is in progress, the witness whose disclosures are in question is still on the stand.
-The disclosures are available and can still be served on the De.
-The witness whose disclossclosures were not served is still on stand and can be cross examined by the defence.
+The disclosures are available and can still be served on the Defence.
+The witness whose disclosures were not served is still on stand and can be cross examined by the defence.
 There has been no injustice to the Defence, however there may have been some inconvenience.
 This oversight can be remedied by the prosecution serving the defence the disclosures.
 The Defence can peruse the disclosures and then continue with the cross-examination of the witness.

 The Prosecution is to immediately serve the necessary disclosures to the Defence.
 The Defence submission to disregard the witnesses (PW-1's) evidence is refused.
 The Hearing will continue with the cross-examination of PW-1 by the Defence Counsel.